 It is a valuable means to boost the might of shooting, particularly for hunters who lack excellent blood properties.

-However, relations with the church have since soured.
-None of the male citizens are currently in town save for one wheelchair-bound man and the large manservants — in essence, those with physical or mental disabilities.
-Every able-bodied man is instead out hunting outsiders infringing on their home, the mob having already killed one such party camping in the forest.
+However, relations with the Church have since soured.
+No male citizen is in town save for one wheelchair-bound man and the few large manservants — in essence, those with physical or mental disabilities.
+Every able man is instead out hunting infringers on their territory, a camp in the forest cemetery already killed by the time we arrived.
 With them are many of their hunting dogs, equipped with crude metal spikes to lacerate foes.
-Meanwhile, the women are no less brutal.
+The women staying home are no less brutal.
 The description to the bloodshot eye indicates that it isn’t always being removed after the body has died.
-The aforementioned guillotine table likewise includes spikes, something completely unnecessary for dismantling a corpse.
+The aforementioned guillotine table likewise includes spikes, something completely unnecessary for dismantling corpses.
 Even more bodies have been tied to posts and displayed around town, a common method of execution when setting an example.
-The hunter with the Rune Workshop Tool is similarly tied to a chair in a small room of the witches’ mansion, the hags apparently having tortured him to death.
+The hunter with the Rune Workshop Tool is similarly tied to a chair in a private room of the witches’ mansion, the hags apparently having tortured him to death.
 As we can experience for ourselves, these women will use whatever is on hand to defend their home from intruders.

-Based on both sexes’ chatter, the town has been spooked by the growing beast problem in Yharnam, now refusing to associate with any outsiders for fear of its spread; especially clergy from the Healing Church.
-If the manservants are any indication, they have probably noticed a sudden spike in beasts within their own community, an epidemic which, again, is only not worse thanks to their cremation practice.
-That might have been tolerable when the Healing Church had things under control, but now the church’s mess might be spilling over into their community.
-Seeing how things got worse after the increased outsider influence, Hemwick has naturally fallen back on its insular roots, cutting off any risk of the beast scourge spreading further.
-This extremist mindset has also naturally given way to more sadistic elements.
-It isn’t just about purifying the town of outsiders, but making them suffer for what they have done to their community.
+Based on both sexes’ chatter, the town has been spooked by the growing beast problem just like Yharnam, now refusing to associate with any outsiders for fear of its spread; especially clergy from the Healing Church.
+If the half-transformed men are any indication, the epidemic has spiked within their community, not worse only because of their ritual burnings.
+Hemwick was sure to notice how this all began after they started cooperating with outsiders.
+And so, the town has fallen back on its roots, cutting off any risk of the beast scourge spreading further.
+This extremist mindset has naturally given way to more sadistic elements.
+It isn’t just about purifying the town of foreign elements, but making them suffer for what they have done to their community.

 Can you hear the graveyard’s song?
 If you can hear it, it’ll be soon.
 Oh, I can’t wait.
 I can’t wait.
 Eeheeheeheehee.